 Cool Things to do in Edinburgh

 Above we’ve covered the attractions you’d find off the beaten path in Edinburgh.

-Next we’ll take a look at cool places in Edinburgh that you can do an activity at.
+Next, we’ll take a look at cool places in Edinburgh where you can do an activity at.

 Some are daytime activities, others are evening based.

 There’s also a mix of indoor and outdoor unusual points of interest so if it rains, which it does often, you can choose something inside instead.

 The Banshee Labyrinth has an actual cinema in it and The Brass Monkey has comfy cushions and a screen at the back of its bar!

 Alternatively, go to The Dominion for a cinema with drinks.

 NQ64 on Lothian Road is a pub with a variety of vintage computer games.

 Is Pacman, Street Fighter or Mariokart your poison?